-Introduction: Gena Philibert-Ortega is a genealogist and author of the book “From the Family Kitchen.”
-In this guest blog post, Gena shows how those small-print legal notices found in the back of newspapers—often ignored by most readers—can provide important clues to help you break through your genealogy brick walls.
+Introduction: Gena Philibert-Ortega is a genealogist and author of the book “” In this guest blog post, Gena shows how those small-print legal notices found in the back of newspapers—often ignored by most readers—can provide important clues to help you break through your genealogy brick walls.

 When reading your daily newspapers, are there certain sections you skip over?
 For many people there is the tendency to skip over the legal notices, typically found in the back of the paper, densely squeezed together and printed in a too-small font.
 As readers we may think: “why should I read the legal notices?”
 But as genealogists it would be a mistake to skip over them—they can be a great source of family history information.

 Legal notices are notifications placed in the newspaper that alert the community of judicial actions.
 These can be matters involving estates, divorces, taxes, and land transactions.
 A 1957 Wisconsin statute states that a legal notice is defined as “…every summons, order, citation, notice of sale, or other notice and every other advertisement of any description required to be published by law or in pursuance of any law or of any order of any court.”* These public legal notices can lead you to records found at the courthouse, a county assessor or recorder’s office, and even additional newspaper articles.